-9) CLR CMOS (Clear CMOS Jumper)
+15) CLR CMOS (Clear CMOS Jumper)

-Use this jumper to clear the CMOS values (e.g. date information and BIOS configurations) and reset the CMOS values to factory defaults.
+Use this jumper to clear the BIOS configuration and reset the CMOS values to factory defaults.
 To clear the CMOS values, use a metal object like a screwdriver to touch the two pins for a few seconds.

-Open: Normal

-Short: Clear CMOS Values
+- Open: Normal - Short: Clear CMOS Values

-- Always turn off your computer and unplug the power cord from the power outlet before clearing the CMOS values. - After system restart, go to BIOS Setup to load factory defaults (select Load Optimized Defaults) or manually configure the BIOS settings (refer to Chapter 2, "BIOS Setup," for BIOS configurations).
+Always turn off your computer and unplug the power cord from the power outlet before clearing the CMOS values.
+After system restart, go to BIOS Setup to load factory defaults (select Load Optimized Defaults) or manually configure the BIOS settings (refer to Chapter 2, "BIOS Setup," for BIOS configurations).